IndicoDataSolutions/IndicoIo-PHP/README.md

 IndicoIo-php
 =========

-A PHP wrapper for the indico APIs.
+A simple PHP wrapper for the indico APIs.